Khazii/Khazii/README.md

 - TypeScript enthusiast
 - **Other languages**: Godot Engine, Lua, C#, C++
 - Using Figma & creating mockups in Figma
+- I apologise to ChatGPT when I get frustrated with it

 ## Career Highlights
 - https://isla.health/